Our counselors and staff

 My name is Theodore Farrington, but you can call me Ted!
 I have a Master’s degree in Clinical Counseling from Emporia State University (2016) in Kansas and a Bachelor’s Degree in American History from Montana State University (2011).
 I have worked previously as a Staff Counselor for a University Wellness Center and as an Emergency Services Therapist for Community Mental Health Center.
 I have worked with clients from diverse social, economic, and cultural backgrounds on concerns ranging from anxiety, depression, and trauma, to relationships, communication, and vocational plans.

 My approach to counseling is grounded primarily in Solution Focused Therapy (SFT).
 SFT is about exploring an issue, identifying goals, then collaborating on how to obtain those goals in a healthy manner that feels obtainable to you.
-I know that asking for help for your mental health is challenging, which is why I endeavor to create a respectful and supportive environment in session for you to air your concerns.
+I know that asking for help for your mental health is challenging, which is why I endeavor to create a respectful and supportive environment in session for you to discuss your concerns.
 Whether you decide to come in now or in the future, I look forward to working together to help you live a more meaningful life.

 Hello!
 My name is Spencer Wharton.
 I hold a Master's degree in Clinical Mental Health Counseling from Gonzaga University and a Bachelor's in Sociology from Whitman College.
 Previously I worked as a Licensed Mental Health Counselor Associate in Spokane, Washington.
 Now I am a Professional Counselor Intern in the state of Oregon.